Locally equivalent Floer complexes and unoriented link cobordisms: Unoriented Heegaard Floer homology

-We now want to study how these invariants behave when we consider unoriented cobordisms.
-First, we note that there still exists a normal form; in fact, comparing the oriented case with the results of Kamada in \cite{Kamada}, we obtain that every unoriented cobordism $F$ between $L_1$ and $L_2$ can be written as in Figure \ref{Unoriented}.
-Futhermore, each orientable saddle can be considered oriented and on each component of $F$ there are at most two non-orientable saddles.
+\end{prop} \begin{proof} From Corollary \ref{cor:concordance_prime} we know that $\upsilon_{\max}$ and $\upsilon_{\min}$ are concordance invariants.
+Hence, since every oriented cobordism $\Sigma$ between $\bigcirc_k$ and an $n$-component link $L$ can be decomposed as explained at the beginning of Subsection \ref{subsection:slice}, and the values of $\upsilon_{\max}(\bigcirc_k)$ and $\upsilon_{\min}(\bigcirc_k)$ are $0$ and $1-k$ respectively, the claim follows from Equations \eqref{equation:oriented_max} and \eqref{equation:oriented_min}. \end{proof} We now want to study how these invariants behave when we consider unoriented cobordisms.
+First, we note that there still exists a normal form; in fact, comparing the oriented case with the results of Kamada in \cite{Kamada} applied to cobordisms, we obtain that every unoriented cobordism $F$ between $L_1$ and $L_2$ can be written as in Figure \ref{Unoriented}.

-From this observation we immediately see that we just need to check what happens to the $\upsilon$-set when two links are related by the non-orientable saddle.
+Hence, we just need to check what happens to the $\upsilon$-set when two links are related by many non-orientable saddles.
+Of course, we can just study the case where there is only one of such moves, since the general case is obtained by composing the cobordism in Figure \ref{Specific_nonorientable_saddle}.

-We recall that, if $F$ is an unoriented cobordism then there is a well-defined integer $e(F)$, called the \emph{Euler number}, defined as where $\epsilon_p$ is the sign of a local orientated basis of $T_pF\oplus T_pF'$; while $F'$ denotes a push-off of $F$ along the trivialization of $\nu(L_1)$ and $\nu(L_2)$ in $S^3\times\{0\}$ and $S^3\times\{1\}$ respectively, see \cite{GL} and \cite{Unoriented}.
+We recall that, if $F$ is an unoriented cobordism, there is a well-defined integer $e(F)$, called the \emph{Euler number}, defined as where $\epsilon_p$ is the sign of a oriented basis of $T_pF\oplus T_pF'$, induced by a local orientation system of $F$, compared with the one given by the orientation of $T_p(S^3\times I)$; and where $F'$ denotes a push-off of $F$ along the trivialization of $\nu(L_1)$ (resp. $\nu(L_2)$) in $S^3\times\{0\}$ (resp. $S^3\times\{1\}$) given by the Seifert framing, see \cite{GL,Unoriented}.
 Clearly, we have that $e(F)=0$ if $F$ is an orientable knot cobordism.

 The integer $e(F)$ can also be interpreted in the following way.
-Suppose that $L_1$ has $n$-components, while $L_2$ has $m$.
-Since $F$ is a $1$-complex, its normal $1$-sphere bundle admits a section $F'$.
+Suppose that $L_1$ has $n$ components, while $L_2$ has $m$; since $F$ is homotopy equivalent to a 1-dimensional CW-complex, its normal $1$-sphere bundle admits a section $F'$.
 The boundary of $F'$ consists of the links $L_1'$ and $L_2'$, which can be oriented accordingly to $L_1$ and $L_2$.

-Then it is The reader can check that this definition is independent of the choice of the section, see \cite{GL}.
+Then one has The reader can check that this definition is independent of the choice of the section, see \cite{GL}.